CollinErickson/MVP2005/HowIMadeThis.md

 1. Update the people csv by updating `./r/get_people_files.R`.

+1. Update the affiliate teams for each org if needed.
+To check if needed, you can run the next step (`./r/ootp.R`), it should give an error if it needs to be fixed.

+To fix team not having a matching org you need to update `./data/ootp_team_to_org_map.csv`:
+(1)it...
+(More details needed...)

+To fix team not having a level, you need to update `./data/ootp_league_to_level_map.csv`.

 1. Run `./r/ootp.R` to update MVPdf.
+First you have to change the input OOTP data file.
 Make sure it runs the last section of code that saves the csv.
 Check for errors: make sure that recently traded players are on correct team, make sure that best players look right, check for best players that won't get created (e.g., Roki Sasaki wouldn't have been